keith-ratcliffe/cloud-basher/_docs-latest/getting-started/quickstart-install.md

      source DW_HOME/contrib/datawave-quickstart/bin/env.sh     # Added by Step 1

-     # If building the quickstart docker image, you only need the exports...no need to source env.sh
+     # If building the quickstart docker image, you only need the exports, no need to source env.sh

 ```
 ---